rackerlabs/support-how-to/content/cloud-images/cloud-images-faq.md

 #### How do I transfer an image to another region?

-See the Knowledge Center article [Transferring Images Between Regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).
+See the How-To article [Transferring Images Between Regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).

 #### Can I use image export and import to move between Infrastructure and Managed accounts?

 Yes, it is possible to now move images between Infrastructure and Managed accounts by following the steps in the article [Transferring Images Between Regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) to export the required image, then import it into whatever account the customer requires.
 Any images that are shared, imported, or exported are deemed to be non-standard, therefore the *Infrastructure* service level